NBouteldja/KidneySegmentation_Histology/README.md

 ```
 python ./KidneySegmentation_Histology/getPredictionForBigPatch.py
 ```
+Note: Before running the script, you need to specify the path to the WSI (variable: *WSIpath*), the model path (variable: *modelpath*), and the path to a results folder (variable: *resultspath*).

+# Select raw coordinates (e.g. Qupath coordinates) of the left upper corner of the selected patch
+patchCenterCoordinatesRaw = np.array([30954, 6375])

+# specify how big the selected patch will be, [2, 2] represents 2*516 pixels width and 2*516 pixels height
+patchGridCellTimes = np.array([2, 2])

 You can also use our provided exemplary image data from the folder *exemplaryData* showing various specific pathologies associated with our different murine disease models.

-(Note: Before running the script, you need to specify the path to the WSI (variable: *WSIpath*), the model path (variable: *modelpath*), and the path to a results folder (variable: *resultspath*).)
+Hier Bilder zeigen!
 <br>
 <br>
 #